majianjia/QingStation/doc/anemometer.md

 If it is needed, quantisation to `8/16bit` fixed-point then use Neural Network acceleration core will help the speed.

 In a rough test, for bark-code 4.1 `+++-`, the MCU tooks `46ms` to compute all 4 channels (correlation of `100 x 1000`).
-The load is ok, compared to the *peak match* method, which only take `6ms`, it takes too much time.
+The load is ok, compared to the *peak matching* method, which only take `6ms`, it is still taking too much time.
-I didn't test a correlation between 2 channels, e.g. North vs. South, which will leand to `1000*1000` maximum, `10` times of the trial.
+I didn't test a full correlation between 2 channels, e.g. North vs. South, which will leand to `1000*1000` maximum, `10` times complexity of the trial.
-Of course, it is not necessary to make the full correlation, a `300 x 300` windows for both signal should be enough. which should take around `50ms` per pair of channel.
-It can be as a backup to the *peak match* method.
+Of course, it is not necessary to make the full correlation, I did test a `300 x 300` windows for both signal.
+It takes around `40ms` per pair of channel.

+I am not sure what is wrong that the side sidelobes are still quite large after correlation.
+Not better than the raw signal.
+The inverted signal (-) only degrade the peak a little bit, which should suppressed or inverted.
+- The modulation frequency is too high that the transducer cannot handle.
+I try 40kHz and 20kHz, not much different.
+- Or the way I process is wrong.

+The major difference between Lau's trasducer and my transducer is the packaging materials.
+The one I used is aluminium while the one he use is plastic.
+Another protential issue is the driving voltage, my one only have `10.5Vpp` but Lau's is higher through a transformer(unkown).

+Maybe just leave it by now.

 #### Extracting wind speed